mJace/SDN-SVC-Streaming-framework/README.md

 ![Alt text](/docs/images/image007.jpg)

 ### 7. Setup the network topology using Mininet and create h1 as the server and h2 as the client.
+The topology may be vary to each one's experimental requirement. you have to create your own one.

 ### 8. On the client termianl (h2)
 ```